Casters on the Garden Tower® 2 Vertical Planting System: Supporters Have Great Solutions

-If you buy a barrel dolly for $65 (heaven forbid what shipping would cost) and have to buy a sheet of pressure treated 3/4″ plywood, your going to be into it at least that much, or even a little more.
-Finding free or recycled dollies or plywood is the key to cutting cost.
-I am very happy with the result.
+If you buy a barrel dolly for $65 and have to buy a sheet of pressure treated 3/4″ plywood, then you’re going to be into it at least that much, or even a little more.
+Finding free or recycled dollies or plywood is the key to cutting costs.

 As an added benefit, I think I am going to go ahead and plant my peppers and other plants that can freeze since I can easily roll it in and out of the garage each morning/evening.

 I am keeping my eyes open for a scrap piece of plastic lumber I can replace the plywood platforms with.
 The plastic lumber is made from recycled pop bottles and never rots.
 Those can reasonably be replaced with a loaded tower at a future date.